JaredB25/osticket-prereqs/README.md

 </p>
 <p>

-Once properly instlled we will create a new seesion using the root credirntils we configured previously and connect to it. afterwards we will create a new database called 'osTicket'.
+Once properly instlled we will create a new seesion using the HediSQL application and connect to it.
+Afterwards we will create a new database called 'osTicket'.
 </p>
 <br />